 The spectral quality, of shifting and conflicting aspects to a subject need not be entirely a matter of picturing.
 The next series, Deep Shopping (1996-7) turned to a subject that in itself is markedly illusory – retail display.
 Here, presentation builds ‘looks’ for retail goods that similarly acquire and highlight certain qualities according to angle, lighting and props.
 In the series, shopper and mannequin become interchangeable, depending on setting or props.
 This play between deliberate presentation and pictorial representation is pursued through subsequent series, Acquired Taste (1996-7) dealing with food presentation, Serenades (1997-98) dealing with pop singers, Sculptures (1999-2000) paintings of public sculptures and Cityicity (Part 1: 2000, Part 2: 2012) with period urban architecture.
 Each series draws closer to a photographic genre in content allows slight adjustment to my approach and resulting mood.
 But essentially I still work from photographic sources that suggest drastic reorientation and approximate interpretation as a novel subject.
 This has been augmented in various ways with the adoption of digital means but the formal convictions remain the same – converting content to form and vice versa.
 Essentially I treat photographs in the same way Leonardo treated stains on walls.

 More recent series have expanded themes to include historical events (Swaggie) and cinematic allusion (Good-Luc Godard) to underline political or social commitments (Activists, Pass Words).
-On this last point, notice that throughout my development technical or formal issues are carried through to theme or content (or vice versa).
 Since my work shuns doctrinaire issues of identity and cultural correctness, neglect from critical and curatorial quarters is only to be expected.
 My aesthetic ambivalence thus extends all the way to cultural policy, accepts the price of conservative times.